 One simple way to maintain a thermostatted ensemble is to take an NVE integrator and periodically re-select the velocities of the particles from a Maxwell-Boltzmann distribution.
-[26].
-This can either be done by randomizing all the velocities simultaneously (massive collision) every $\tau_T/\Delta t$ steps, or by randomizing every particle with some small probability every timestep, equal to $\Delta t/\tau$, where in both cases Δt is the timestep and τ_T is a characteristic coupling time scale.

-Because of the way constraints operate, all particles in the same constraint group must be rerandomized simultaneously.
-This thermostat is also only possible with velocity Verlet algorithms, because it operates directly on the velocities at each timestep.
+[26] This can either be done by randomizing all the velocities simultaneously (massive collision) every $\tau_T/\Delta t$ steps (andersen-massive), or by randomizing every particle with some small probability every timestep (andersen), equal to $\Delta t/\tau$, where in both cases Δt is the timestep and τ_T is a characteristic coupling time scale.
+Because of the way constraints operate, all particles in the same constraint group must be randomized simultaneously.
+Because of parallelization issues, the andersen version cannot currently (5.0) be used in systems with constraints. andersen-massive can be used regardless of constraints.
+This thermostat is also currently only possible with velocity Verlet algorithms, because it operates directly on the velocities at each timestep.

-This algorithm avoids some of the ergodicity issues of other algorithms, as energy cannot flow back and forth between energetically decoupled components of the system as in velocity scaling motions.
+This algorithm completely avoids some of the ergodicity issues of other thermostatting algorithms, as energy cannot flow back and forth between energetically decoupled components of the system as in velocity scaling motions.
 However, it can slow down the kinetics of system by randomizing correlated motions of the system, including slowing sampling when τ_T is at moderate levels (less than 10 ps).
-This algorithm should therefore generally not be used when examining kinetics of the system, but can avoid ergodicity problems of scaling problems when examining thermodynamic properties.
+This algorithm should therefore generally not be used when examining kinetics or transport properties of the system.
+[31]